serviceprototypinglab/continuum-deployer/README.md

 Trough the interactive CLI the different loaded plugins are frictionless displayed for selection at the appropriate process step.

+An example for a prototypical plugin implementation can be found in the examples directory under `examples/plugins`.

 ## Limitations

 ### Helm